PocketCareS/Android/README.md

 1. Open the PocketCare S Android project in Android Studio.
 2. Connect the android device to your computer with the application run.
 If it is not running, click on the play button and run the application.
 3. In the bottom of the screen, click on log cat and in the search box paste *App_Client_ID*.
 This is the tag used to filter the ADB log and get the logged value of App Client.
-4. Copy this value of App Client ID and proceed with the exposure notification [documentation]().
+4. Copy the value of App Client ID.

 #### Using ADB